General terms for health care services

 The service provider accepts no responsibility for delays or other failures to fulfil obligations that arise for reasons beyond the service provider’s control.
 These reasons include strikes and other industrial actions; fires; hospital bacteria infestations, etc. occasioning discontinuation or delays, as well as an illness of the receiving professional; interruption in the distribution of electricity, data communication connections, or data systems; measures required by public law; and other unforeseeable circumstances that the service provider cannot eliminate with reasonable measures.

-Treatment injuries will be processed and compensated for in accordance with the treatment injury legislation.
+Treatment injuries will be processed and compensated for in accordance with the Patient Insurance Act (in Finnish Potilasvakuutuslaki).
 Otherwise, the service provider’s responsibility is limited to the price paid for the service.
 Compensation will not be provided for indirect damages.